User advocacy: Developing user personas for the purpose of user advocacy

 One practice of user advocacy asks designers to define their users collectively, as one person or a persona, and attach common attributes and characteristics of their typical users, taking into consideration many types of use case scenarios users typically encounter to aid with anticipating the needs and expectations of a user.
 From this persona and its associated traits, tendencies, use case scenarios, functional requirements and user expectations can be derived and provide refined specifications for product improvements to be developed.

 Such a practice essentially channels access product designers to users by representing their needs in the form a persona or fictional character.

-User advocacy in technical communication
+In technical communication

 Technical communicators act as user advocates in the design of information products.
 They mediate between subject-matter experts and users through user personas, usability testing, and user-centered design.
 Technical communicators advocate for users based on three standards for product design: